jarm111/ecs-model-experiment/README.md

 - Attachable weapon object
 - Both teams has full team composition
 - Hud view for remaining team members
+- Observer pattern for hud
+- Singleton pattern for hud

 ## TOFIX
 - Weapon shoots occationally in the wrong direction.
+- Teamcount doesn't work with observer pattern implemented.

 ## FIXED
 - Circular movement only works at position (0,0)